devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-mysql-helm-chart.md

 ## 3. Check the Status of Deployment

-After clicking on `Deploy` you will redirected to app details page where you can see deployment status of the chart.
+After clicking on `Deploy` you will be redirected to app details page where you can see deployment status of the chart.
 The Status of the chart should be `Healthy`.
 It might take few seconds after initiating the deployment of the chart.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deploying-mysql-helm-chart/mysql-5.jpg)